catalyst-fp7/documents/interoperability/interoperability.md

 ## Analytics processing

 Catalyst platforms will request the analytics to perform long-running calculations.
-The results of those calculations should be made available by the analytics component on an URL when the calculation is done.
-This allows the platform to shared those results for further exploitation by other components (such as a visualization component).

 The URL may be protected by some form of access control, such as an access token, if necessary.

+At this time, we foresee that these will be short enough (minutes) to be covered by synchronous requests.
+Components exploiting these results are expected to do any caching necessary to share and deliver them to other components or end users.
+If that turns out not to be the case, it may be necessary to specify an asychronous communication model for analytics.

 ### Batch requests

 The most common usage scenario involves a batch request from a catalyst platform to an analytics server.
 <!-- %I still think the most common scenario is a synchronous call, with caching a concern of the client -->
 In the simplest case, the catalyst platform would POST to the analytics server a request with relevant data (which may include a JSON-LD payload, or the URL of endpoints whence such data can be pulled); the analytics platform would respond with an URL to the analytics computation results.

-If the operation is really long-running, we could consider asynchronous call mechanisms, such as the caller providing a callback (RESTful) endpoint.
-This will be specified when and if the need arises.

 ### Continuous analytics